There is a low risk of malaria below 2,000m

 Those at increased risk include travellers visiting friends and relatives, those in direct contact with an infected person, long-stay travellers, and those visiting areas of poor sanitation.

-This country is infected with wild type polio virus (WPV1) with the potential risk of international spread.
+This country is infected with wild type polio virus (WPV1) and circulating vaccine derived polio virus type 2 (cVDPV2) with the potential risk of international spread.

 All travellers should take care with personal and food and water hygiene.